naqushab/saavn-downloader-extension/README.md

 - Somewhat Buggy

 Made with :heart: in India.
 Huge shoutout to people reporting the issues and giving me pointers to look on how to fix issues. :heart:
+Special shoutout to @cachecleanerjeet for his work on enabling the extension without the CORS extension and making the download a little faster.
+Great job!